 In this and subsequent studies, researchers hope to define the optimal therapeutic dose and dosing frequency of stem cells, the best route (or combined routes) of administration, whether or not stem cells should be used in combination with other disease modifying treatments, and which patients are most likely to benefit from this treatment.

 Enrollment in the clinical trial will begin after approval of the protocol has been obtained from an Institutional Review Board (IRB) and funding has been secured.
 A definitive date for enrollment to begin will be announced at that time, prior to which no study activities will be conducted.
-Questions about the study protocol, enrollment criteria, and other non-clinical matters should be directed to the Study Coordinators Daniel Koffler (email@example.com or 646-557-3852) and Sydney Chirls (firstname.lastname@example.org or 646-557-3860).
+Looking for elite online class tutors in NY?
+Check out our partner Online Class Tutors who can help you with classes you take online.
+Questions about the study protocol, enrollment criteria, and other non-clinical matters should be directed to the Study Coordinators Daniel Koffler (firstname.lastname@example.org or 646-557-3852) and Sydney Chirls (email@example.com or 646-557-3860).
 Clinical questions will be forwarded to one of the research nurses.
 For more information on this study visit: www.tischms.org.